 Behavioral assessments measure only after a decision has already been made.
 They miss the hidden variables-the real reasons a person will or will not-can or can not-perform.

-The Hiring MRI measures what's going on before the decision is made.
+The Performance Profile measures what's going on before the decision is made.
 It actually measures how your job candidate thinks and how they make a decision.

 Failing to measure all four of these Critical Variables means you'll be missing crucial information that would enable you to accurately predict job performance.

 So how do you know whether your hiring assessment is measuring before or after a decision?
 Easy.
 All you have to do is just look at the questionnaire.
 Does it ask questions about what someone would ‘do,' given scenarios?
 Even if the test instrument asks you to rank items, are they based on action in any way?
 Look for that.
 It's the key...

 In order to compare you against their subjective norm, there has to be an action.

 Only one hiring assessment measures anything other than behavior and personality-that's the Performance Profile.
 Because the Performance Profile measures thinking and decision making, what I like to call the foundation of performance, you will get information about ones personality and a great deal more.

 5: Does you assessment measure only personality and behavior?